 - Key exchange

-- Parking Fees
+- Parking requirements

 During your Stay

-- Make certain to protect the rental owner (and your stuff!) by keeping the vacation home secured while you are away, just like you would in your own home.
+- Make certain to protect the rental owner (and your stuff!) by keeping the rental locked up when you are away, just like you would in your own home.